-Emergency vehicles all have a distinct appearance that helps drivers differentiate between them from other vehicles.
-They also indicate the emergency in question.
-In this article, we will look at the various types of emergency vehicles and discuss the purposes they serve.
+Emergency vehicles all have a distinct appearance that helps drivers differentiate them from other vehicles and indicates the emergency.
+Below are the various types of emergency vehicles and the purposes they serve.

 Patrol Cars

-Patrol cars are police vehicles that officers use to patrol the streets and respond to emergencies.
-Police departments primarily use them in metropolitan settings and use light bars and sirens to prominently mark them as law enforcement vehicles.
+Patrol cars are police vehicles used to patrol the streets and respond to emergencies.
+Police departments primarily use them in metropolitan settings, and they are prominently marked with light bars and sirens as law enforcement vehicles.

 Pursuit Vehicles or Interceptors